The new year has brought a new look for four of Crosby’s locations in Western New York.

 As part of the grand reopening festivities held at each location, Crosby’s also presented a donation of $500 to each local school district.
 Crosby’s is dedicated to being actively involved and supporting the communities that it serves, and helping local children is a great part of that ongoing commitment.

-Stop in to any of the four remodeled Crosby’s locations and add a smile to your day.
+Stop in to any of the four remodeled Crosby’s convenience store locations and add a smile to your day.

 East Pembroke grand reopening, from left to right: Doug Galli, vice president, Reid Stores; Sean Tooley, district leader, Reid Stores; Assemblyman Steve Hawley; Lynn Bianchi, team leader, Reid Stores; John Worth, Pembroke town supervisor; Gordon Dibble, Genesee County legislator; Michael Hicks, constituent service liaison from Rep. Chris Collins’ office; Tom Schneider, town of Pembroke Planning Board chairman; and, David George, director of operations, Reid Stores.